More Tips for Making Your Password Safer:

-Using these password management tools is extremely easy, and you will never take the chance that you will forget a password every again.
+Using these password management tools is extremely easy, and you will never take the chance that you will forget a password ever again.
 You can easily log into any internet site with only a single click of the mouse.
 These programs automatically sync your password data, so you can access them from anywhere whenever you need them.
 They are also safer than not having one, and they help to protect you from online fraud, phishing scams, and malware.
-They are also extremely secure, and all of your data is locally encrypted on your PC, an only you have the power to unlock it.
+They are also extremely secure, and all of your data is locally encrypted on your PC, and only you have the power to unlock it.
 Because most password managers sync your information in the "cloud" (online), you'll have access to everything, regardless of the device you're logging in to.
 Therefore, if you add a new password on your smartphone, and then sit down at your desktop computer later, you'll find that everything has been synchronized.Use a password manager to store your Q&As.

 If you do not use a Password Manager, you will want to pick a security question that is very hard to guess or find out, both for strangers and for people who know you well.
-Keeping in mind that you may have to answer the question in a few years from now, the answer shouldn't change over time or at least you should be able to answer it correctly in the future.Here are 3 good security question habits:
+Keeping in mind that you may have to answer the question a few years from now, the answer shouldn't change over time, or at least you should be able to answer it correctly in the future.Here are 3 good security question habits:

 How secure are they?

 - Hard to guess or find out

 - Easy to remember

 For each website or app password you keep, you can choose to require the master password only or a master password and a PIN code or fingerprint (on a mobile phone or tablet) for "two-factor authentication."But what if your phone, tablet, or laptop is lost or stolen?